-Paronychia is a skin infection that develops around the nail.
-It occurs when bacteria or fungi get under the skin.
+Paronychia is a bacterial or fungal skin infection that develops around the nail.

 Paronychia can result from biting or chewing the nails, but it is more common when working conditions require the hands to be frequently wet or exposed to chemicals.

 Most cases of paronychia are not serious, and there are several effective treatments.
-This article will discuss the causes and treatments of the infection.
+This article will discuss the causes and treatments of this infection.

 Some symptoms of paronychia resemble those of different skin infections.
 Other symptoms directly affect the nail itself.